draliii/SimpleSkyblock/README.md

 Setup (for servers that weren't using skyblock before):
 -----------------------------------------------------------
-1. Place the SimpleSkyblock.jar to your ./plugins/ folder.
+1. Place the `SimpleSkyblock.jar` to your `./plugins/` folder.
 2. Make sure you have also installed all other plugins SimpleSkyblock needs to run properly.
 3. Start your server.
-SimpleSkyblock will generate all its files and also a plugin.yml, which can be found in ./plugins/SimpleSkyblock/plugin.yml.
+SimpleSkyblock will generate all its files and also a `plugin.yml`, which can be found in `./plugins/SimpleSkyblock/plugin.yml`.
 4. In your database, create two tables (`skys_islands` and `skys_members`) with the following command:
    ```sql